dazzl-tv/ruby-rabbitmq-janus/config/requests.md

 For more explain to construct request sending to Janus [see official documentation](https://janus.conf.meetecho.com/docs/rest.html).

-Some fields are customizables.
+Some fields are customizable.
 For this fields is a gem to apply a transformation :

 * session_id
 * handle_id
 * transaction
 * candidate
+* *Admin transaction*
-* admin_secret  -  *just for admin secret*
+  * admin_secret
-* level -  *just for admin secret*
+  * level
+  * folder
+  * filename
+  * truncate

 Each fields use an type :